AndrewCheon/uni-projects/README.md

-# Uuniversity Projects Completed during Undergrad
+# University Projects Completed during Undergrad

 These are 2 examples of projects that I completed during undergrad.
 Just inteneded for personal use.
 Not to be used for commercial or any other way.